agentic-layer/agent-gateway-krakend/go/plugin/openai-a2a/README.md

 ### Configuration

-The endpoint suffix is `/chat/completions` by default, but can be configured:
+The plugin is configured via `openai_a2a_config` in the KrakenD configuration.
+The agents list is populated by the configuration manager (e.g., the Kubernetes operator in a K8s deployment).

 ```json
 {